 Virginia opossum.

-Opossums are opportunistic omnivores — they’ll eat anything that looks like food.
-An opossum’s diet varies widely depending on what’s available, but they’ve been known to eat small rodents, snakes, pet food, carrion, eggs, fruit and any discarded human foods.
+Opossums are opportunistic omnivores — they’ll eat anything that looks like food in and around your home.
+An opossum’s diet varies widely depending on what’s available during that season.
+Still, they’ve been known to eat small rodents, insects, pet food, roadkill, eggs, fruit and any discarded human foods.
+Opossums eat ticks during grooming, which helps control the spread of Lyme disease.

-Their most famous characteristic is their tendency to play dead when threatened.
-The opossum will enter a self-induced coma and lay on the ground with an open mouth to convince predators it is already dead; once the predator leaves they wake up.
-When they are frightened, opossums can release a putrid green fluid to repel predators.
+Opossums are known for their tendency to play dead when threatened.
+The opossum will enter a self-induced coma and lay on the ground with an open mouth to convince predators it is already dead — once the predator leaves, it wakes up.
+When frightened, opossums can release a putrid green fluid to repel predators.

-If an opossum has gotten into your home or business, you may notice the following signs:
+If an opossum has gotten into your home, you may notice the following signs in your attic, basement, garage or porch:

 • Footprints: Opossums have very distinct rear footprints because of their opposable thumbs.
 These fingers are positioned away from the others at a right angle or more.

-• Toppled trash cans: As they search for food, opossums will knock over trash cans and damage other property.
+• Toppled garbage cans: As they search for food, opossums will knock over garbage cans and damage other property.

 • Opossum feces: Opossums poop along the trails they frequent.
 Feces may help you identify your visitor.